Deshmukh-Ayush/Code4All-2025/README.md

 # Code4All Website

 Welcome to the Code4All Website!
-This project is designed to handle up to 5000 users and provides an engaging platform for sharing knowledge, events, and competitive programming opportunities.
-Built with modern web technologies like **Next.js**, **Node.js**, **MongoDB**, and more, it offers a seamless experience for users and contributors.
+This website is designed to provides an engaging platform for sharing knowledge, events, and competitive programming opportunities.
+Built with modern web technologies like **Next.js**, **Node.js**, **NeonDB**, **Clerk**, **Prisma** and more, it offers a seamless experience for users and contributors.

 ---